Pomegranate Hot Buttered Rum

 The rest, as they say, is history.

-Since I was pregnant with Lady Speckle, my production of boozy goods on this here blog dropped dramatically.
-And after she arrived, I still wasn’t feeling all the boozy goodness, so the rum was put on hold once again.
+Since I was pregnant with Lady Speckle, my production of drink recipes came to a halt.
+And once she arrived, I still wasn’t feeling any cocktails, so the rum remained on pause.

 So now, more than a year after the original idea was conceived, I’m here to share the rum AND a mixed drink with you.